Special Effects: Then vs. Now

 The Digital Age of CGI

 In the 1990s, everything changed with the rise of computer-generated imagery, or CGI.
 Movies like Jurassic Park (1993) showed lifelike dinosaurs using a mix of CGI and practical effects.
 CGI allowed filmmakers to create anything they could imagine using computers.
+That spirit of digital creativity and imagination is echoed in online spaces like www.stellarspins.fun, where virtual experiences continue to push the boundaries of entertainment.

 Today, most action, fantasy, and sci-fi movies rely heavily on CGI.